Are you passionate about alleviating suffering? Do you want to make a lasting difference in people’s lives?

 - Professor Karla Adu, Associate Professor of Nursing

-- Dr. Carol Dorough, Professor of Nursing, School Dean
+- Dr. Carol Dorough, Professor of Nursing and School Dean

 - Professor Debra Garee, Assistant Professor of Nursing

-- Professor Judy Gregg, Assistant Professor of Nursing
+- Dr. Judy Gregg, Assistant Professor of Nursing

 - Professor Billie Maglott, Assistant Professor of Nursing

 - Dr. Teresa Phillips, Associate Professor of Nursing

 - Professor Esther Rudolph*, Assistant Professor of Nursing